shrine-maiden-heavy-industries/torii-hdl/docs/install.md

 ::::
 :::::
 :::::{tab} OSS-CAD-Suite
-Simply download the latest [release](https://github.com/YosysHQ/oss-cad-suite-build/releases) for your architecture, extract it to a good home, and then add it to your `$PATH`
+Simply download the latest [OSS-CAD-Suite release] for your architecture, extract it to a good home, and then add it to your `$PATH`

 ```console
 $ curl -LOJ https://github.com/YosysHQ/oss-cad-suite-build/releases/download/2025-09-10/oss-cad-suite-linux-x64-20250910.tgz